hpc2n/intro-git/scripts/3.basic-commands/2.git-diff-usage/README.md

 confirm that the changes correspond to what you expected by looking at the diff outputs.

 3. Add the file README.md to the staging area.
-Now, the working directory and the staging area are synchronized with each other but they aren't with the local repository.
+Now, the working directory and the staging area are synchronized with each other but they are not synchronized with the local repository.
       - check the differences between the staging area and the local repository (hint: git diff --staged)
       - check the differences between the working directory and the local repository